dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 <!-- [!code-csharp[Main](samples/core/Querying/Querying/RawSQL/Sample.cs)] -->
 ````csharp
 var searchTerm = ".NET";

 var blogs = context.Blogs
     .FromSql("SELECT * FROM dbo.SearchBlogs {0}", searchTerm)
     .Include(b => b.Posts)
     .ToList();
 ````

+> [!WARNING]
+> Always use parameterization for raw SQL queries: APIs that accept a raw SQL string such as `FromSql` and `ExecuteSqlCommand` allow values to be easily passed as parameters.
+In addition to validating user input, always use parameterization for any values used in a raw SQL query/command.
+If you are using string concatenation to dynamically build any part of the query string then you are responsible for validating any input to protect against SQL injection attacks.